MatteraAnthonyJP/Anthony-Mattera-Portfolio/README.md

 Unity, C#, json reading

-## Currently Unavailable Projects
+## Private Projects

 ### Virtual Reality Blacksmithing Tech Demo
 A VR tech Demo made to showcase designing meshes in real-time.

-**Role in Development**: Designer and Developer- Gameplay, UI, XR Interaction toolkit, Custom Triangulation
+**Role in Development**: Designer and Developer- Gameplay, UI, XR Interaction toolkit,

 **Note:** Solo project.

 **In-Depth Description of role**
-Developed a VR tech demo featuring data powered runtime mesh generation, a save/load system.
+Developed a VR tech demo
+* data powered runtime mesh generation.
+* An axis restricted multi-hand grab system
+* A custom abstraction layer for physical controller button interactions for held object-dependent controls.
+* A custom Shop system for a full gameplay loop
-As well as Custom VR interactions including holsters, UI, offset grabs, dials, levers, and locomotion mechanics.
+* As well as basic VR interactions including holsters, grabs, dials, levers, and locomotion mechanics.

 **Demo**
 Coming Soon
-***Currently reworking and refactoring core systems to improve performance and modernize for newer versions of the XR Interaction Toolkit.***
-***Though as of 1/28/2026 it is functional in all the ways described.
-I am in the process of adding A shop system so that the demo can truly be considered complete, and so that the inital gameplay loop is also complete***
+***Demo is now complete.
+As of 5/24/2026, multiple iterations have now been completed, and now the focus has been moved towards visual polish before public release.
+This project includes many moving parts and features.
+As such, in its current state, it is more accurately a tech demo.
+Email me at MatteraAnthonyjp@gmail.com if you are interested in hearing about/ seeing more about it at this point***

 **Tools Used**
 Unity, C#, XR Interaction Toolkit, Shader Graph